 Syntax Description filesystem: (Optional) Name of the file system.
 Valid values are bootflash , debug , modflash , or volatile . server (Optional) Name of the server.
 Valid values are ///, //module-1/, //sup-1/, //sup-active/, or //sup-local/.
 The double slash (//) is required. directory (Optional) Name of a directory.
 The directory name is case sensitive. source-filename Name of the file to move.
 The filename is case sensitive. destination-filename (Optional) Name of the destination file.
 The filename is alphanumeric, case sensitive, and has a maximum of 64 characters.
-Command Default The default filename for or the destination file is the same as the source file.
-Command Modes EXEC mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
-Usage Guidelines You can make a copy o f a file by using the copy command. $\mathbf{\rho}$ Tip You can rename a file b by moving it within the same directory.
-Examples This example shows how to move a file to another directory: switch# move file1 my_files/file2 This example shows how to move a file to another file system: switch# move file1 volatile: This example shows how to move a file to another supervisor module: - ootflash://sup-1/file1.bak
+Command Default The default filename fo r the destination file is the same as the source file.
+Command Modes EXEC mode Command History Release Modification 5.0(2)N1(1) This command was introduced.
+Usage Guidelines You can make a copy of f a file by using the copy command. $\mathbf{\rho}$ Тір You can rename a file b y moving it within the same directory. w to move a file to another directory: w to move a file to another directory: This example shows ho switch# move file1 my w to move a file to another directory: This example shows ho switch# move file1 my w to move a file to another directory: r_files/file2 w to move a file to another file system: Tip Examples This example shows ho switch# move file1 my This example shows ho switch# move file1 vo w to move a file to another directory: r_files/file2 w to move a file to another file system: